 In this article, we’ve brought you everything you need to know about moving to Amsterdam and living in Amsterdam.

-A city of bicycles, canals and suspiciously-popular coffee shops, it’s one of the world’s most desirable cities for a relocation, receiving a near-constant stream of newcomers all keen to start a fresh life.
+A city of bicycles, canals and suspiciously-popular coffee shops, it’s one of the world’s most desirable cities for a relocation, receiving a near-constant stream of newcomers all keen to start a fresh life in the Netherlands.

 Want to know how to find an apartment in Amsterdam?
 Or how to open a bank account in Amsterdam?
 Or where to live in Amsterdam?
 We’ve covered it all, including the Amsterdam cost of living.